Notre Dame Stadium: O'Neill Hall

 O'Neill Hall hosts the Department of Music and Sacred Music, including a 174-seat recital and performance hall, the music library, lecture halls, classrooms, rehearsal and seminar rooms, offices, faculty offices, a music lab for studio production, and practice rooms.
 It also houses stadium and sport-related spaces and a club lounge.
 O'Neill Hall is built around the Frank Leahy Gate, which is the grand entrance to the stadium, and has a 106,809 square footage.

 O'Neill Hall and the main entrance of the stadium after completion of the Campus Crossroads project.

 The seventh floor is dedicated to mechanical space, mainly for the support of the new large scoreboard on the exterior, which is 54.1 feet high and 95.5 feet wide.
 Its large LED display screen contains 4,798,976 pixels, the most of any NCAA outdoor arena.
 The scoreboard is lined by 16 mm sideline ribbon boards, 3.78 feet high and 393 feet long, which display game statistics.
 The fifth and sixths floors are dedicated to the Sacred Music Program and house music departmental offices, teaching studios and practice rooms.
 The fourth floor houses Foley's, a high-end sports bar and restaurant.
-It is an 8,200-square-foot club, a highly themed area decorated old Notre Dame memorabilia, including wooden seating from the old stadium.
+It is an 8,200-square-foot club, a highly themed area decorated with old Notre Dame memorabilia, including wooden seating from the old stadium.
 The club features Harper's Bar, named in honor of Jesse Harper, Notre Dame football coach from 1913 to 1917.
 The club is open only to members and during home games, but it also hosts private events.
 The third floor hosts the Michuda Family Visiting Artist Rehearsal Hall as well as seminar rooms, two mid-sized classrooms, and large lecture hall, and the music library, which was relocated from the Hesburgh Library.
-The first and second house the Frank Leahy Gate, which is the grand entrance to stadium.
+The first and second house the Frank Leahy Gate, which is the grand entrance to the stadium.
 The first floor also hosts LaBar Family Performance and Rehearsal Hall, both 2,200-square-feet.
 The recital hall has 175 seats, offering a more intimate atmosphere than other spaces on campus.
 It features a traditional stage, fixed seating, and a formal atmosphere for classical concert music.
 The Performance Hall instead is more an interdisciplinary performance space, accommodating alternative types of musical events in combination with other media, such as projected text visual images, acting, lighting, and dance.
 It has flexible seating and staging options in a “black-box” style setting that can host avant-garde performance and experimentation.

-The building was constructed in part thanks to a $25 million donation was made by Helen and Charles Schwab in honor of her brother, Notre Dame alumnus and trustee Joseph O’Neill III.
+The building was constructed in part thanks to a $25 million donation from Helen and Charles Schwab in honor of her brother, Notre Dame alumnus and trustee Joseph O’Neill III.
 The O’Neill family had previously also provided donations for the construction of a men's residence hall, O’Neill Family Hall, and a sundial on the south side of Jordan Hall of Science.